chrinovicmu/Relm/README.md

-KVX Hypervisor
+# KVX Hypervisor

-A general purpose Type 1 x86_64 hypervisor that manages guest VM/operating systems.
-KVX runs directly in the Linux kernel and is implemented using Intel's hardware-assisted virtualization technology VT-x.
+**KVX** is a general-purpose x86_64 hypervisor built to manage guest operating systems with minimal overhead.
+Running as a native Linux kernel module, it utilizes Intel’s hardware-assisted virtualization (VT-x) to achieve near-native execution speeds.

 ## License